aifatelescope/datared/README.md

 # clean with: jupyter-book clean --all book/
 ```

-You can now preview the book in your local browser, as mentionned in the output of the above command.
+You can now preview the book in your local browser, as mentioned in the output of the above command.
 If happy:

 ```